 Creative Commons License

-Women’s garments, Accessories worn, Head, Headgear, Hats, Bonnets (hats), Capote (bonnet), 1880s, Boston, Massachusetts, Dover, New Hampshire, United States, Crown (hat component), Gathers (textile process), Bows (costume accessories), Felt (textile), Velvet (fabric weave), Cotton (textile), Glazed cotton, Silk (textile) Wire, Jet (material), Ribbon (material), Gray (color), Burgundy, Black (color), Gold (color), Milliner, Label (identifying artifact), Hand-sewn, Hamilton Ffrost (donor), Rollins Ffrost (donor), Ffrost (donor), Frost (donor)
+Women’s garments, Accessories worn, Head, Headgear, Hats, Bonnets (hats), 1880s, Boston, Massachusetts, Dover, New Hampshire, United States, Crown (hat component), Gather (textile process), Ruched, Bows (costume accessories), Felt (textile), Velvet (fabric weave), Cotton (textile), Glazed cotton, Polished cotton, Wire, Feather (material), Ribbon (material), Grosgrain, Blue (color), Burgundy, Black (color), Gold (color), Milliner, Label (identifying artifact), Hand-sewn, Hamilton Ffrost (donor), Rollins Ffrost (donor), Ffrost (donor), Frost (donor)